 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level required by New York Not-for-Profit Corporation Law.
 In accordance with generally accepted accounting principles, deficiencies of this nature are reported in net assets with donor restrictions.
-One deficiency of this nature, with an original gift value of \$35,000, current value of \$32,842, and a deficiency of \$2,158, existed as of June 30, 2020.
-This deficiency resulted from unfavorable market fluctuations during 2020.
+No deficiencies of this nature, existed as of June 30, 2021.